<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=191589654984215&amp;ev=pageview&amp;noscript=1">

 5. define your metrics

-another important piece resetting is to revisit your metrics. how will you measure and understand the impact of the curriculum on teachers and students? this might include obvious measures like student test scores or teacher evaluations. it might also include walkthroughs to determine if teachers are on pace or using provided resources or engaging in plcs around student work analysis. consider both program-wide and teacher-specific metrics to build buy-in with staff, and measure the impact of curriculum implementation program-wide. defining metrics can be a vulnerable process. as an instructional leader, my teachers’ data was a reflection of my support in professional learning and internalization in practice. by ensuring that my goals were personalized to my team and were challenging and meaningful, it created buy-in with my teachers and supported us in achieving our vision.
+another important piece of resetting is to revisit your metrics. how will you measure and understand the impact of the curriculum on teachers and students? this might include obvious measures like student test scores or teacher evaluations. it might also include walkthroughs to determine if teachers are on pace or using provided resources or engaging in plcs around student work analysis. consider both program-wide and teacher-specific metrics to build buy-in with staff, and measure the impact of curriculum implementation program-wide. defining metrics can be a vulnerable process. as an instructional leader, my teachers’ data was a reflection of my support in professional learning and internalization in practice. by ensuring that my goals were personalized to my team and were challenging and meaningful, it created buy-in with my teachers and supported us in achieving our vision.

 6. celebrate growth and success